abhishekarya1/Hash-Define-myNotes/content/web-api/security-2.md

 ![](https://i.imgur.com/QGxQlnq.png)

 Both the parties have to agree on a common generator (`g`) beforehand and it is changed for every connection.
-Also, in the above image, the opertaion is not exponentiation as the notation implies and it should be theoretically impossible to separate `x` and `g` from `g^x`.
+Also, in the above image, the operation is not exponentiation as the notation implies and it should be theoretically impossible to separate `x` and `g` from `g^x`.

 Ex - `Diffie-Hellman` key exchange.
 Two variants - DH and ECDH (Elliptic-curve Diffie-Hellman)

 [Reference](https://crypto.stackexchange.com/questions/6307/why-is-diffie-hellman-considered-in-the-context-of-public-key-cryptography)

 ### Digital Signatures
+Encrypted using private key, decrypt using public key.

 A digital signature is calculated by encrypting a message (often the public key itself) with a private key.
 Anyone else with a copy of the public key can verify that a particular message was signed by private key.
 By using that public key to decrypt the digital signature and the output will be a public key, and we can check if they match.

 Ex - `EdDSA`